Why is this medication prescribed?

 Human insulin comes in vials, prefilled disposable dosing devices, and cartridges.
 The cartridges are designed to be placed in dosing pens.
 Be sure you know what type of container your insulin comes in and what other supplies, such as needles, syringes, or pens, you will need to inject your medication.
 Make sure that the name and letter on your insulin are exactly what your doctor prescribed.

-If your insulin comes in vials, you will need to use syringes to inject your dose.
-Be sure that you know whether your insulin is U-100 or U-500 and always use a syringe marked for that type of insulin.
+If your human insulin comes in vials, you will need to use syringes to inject your dose.
+Be sure that you know whether your human insulin is U-100 or U-500 and always use a syringe marked for that type of insulin.
 Always use the same brand and model of needle and syringe.
 Ask your doctor or pharmacist if you have questions about the type of syringe you should use.
 Carefully read the manufacturer's instructions to learn how to draw insulin into a syringe and inject your dose.
 Ask your doctor or pharmacist if you have questions about how to inject your dose.

-If your insulin comes in cartridges, you may need to buy an insulin pen separately.
+If your human insulin comes in cartridges, you may need to buy an insulin pen separately.
 Talk to your doctor or pharmacist about the type of pen you should use.
 Carefully read the instructions that come with your pen, and ask your doctor or pharmacist to show you how to use it.

-If your insulin comes in a disposable dosing device, read the instructions that come with the device carefully.
+If your human insulin comes in a disposable dosing device, read the instructions that come with the device carefully.
 Ask your doctor or pharmacist to show you how to use the device.

 Never reuse needles or syringes and never share needles, syringes, cartridges, or pens.
 If you are using an insulin pen, always remove the needle right after you inject your dose.
 Dispose of needles and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture-resistant container.